Chebyshev centers and radius of the set of permutons: Witnesses for the Chebyshev radius

 For the other direction choose $R$ to be the witness of $\ds(\nu, \nu')=1/2$.
 Passing to another member of the toric quartet, we can assume that both side lengths of $R$ are at most 1/2, and if either of them is smaller than 1/2, $\nu(R),\nu'(R)<1/2$, ruling out $|\nu(R)-\nu'(R)|=1/2$.
 Thus $R$ is a square with side lengths 1/2, and one of the squares in its toric quartet is a proper choice for $Q$. \end{proof}

 Any permuton $\nu$ satisfying the assumption of Proposition \ref{prop:universal_witnesses} obviously has the property that $\ds(\nu, \mu)=1/4$ for every Chebyshev center $\mu$ by a triangle inequality.
 We call such a $\nu$ a \emph{trivial witness}.
-It turns out that only trivial witnesses are universal witnesses, i.e., only these witness the Chebyshev radius for every Chebyshev center:
+The following theorem quickly implies that only trivial witnesses are universal witnesses, i.e., only these witness the Chebyshev radius for every Chebyshev center.